 With increasing market and demand volatility, supply chains face growing challenges.
 Customer behaviors are evolving and shifts in market volatility make it difficult to predict demand leveraging traditional ERP or Excel-based models in supply networks.

-For businesses needing help with demand planning software and demand forecasting software, Vanguard’s advanced analytic forecasting and planning software incorporates predictive abilities, includes cloud-based data storage, and automates workflows that can leverage IoT data.
+For businesses needing help with demand planning software and demand forecasting software, Vanguard’s and planning software incorporates predictive abilities, includes cloud-based data storage, and automates workflows that can leverage IoT data.

 How demand sensing helps supply chains

-In the age of digital transformation, demand sensing has been adopted by some supply chains that recognize the need for new solutions for advanced inventory planning.
-Demand sensing software is a set of forecasting models that can complement traditional forecasting-related techniques to create a broader framework of forecasting.
+In the age of digital transformation, demand sensing has been adopted by some supply chains that recognize the need for new solutions for advanced inventory planning. is a set of forecasting models that can complement traditional forecasting-related techniques to create a broader framework of forecasting.

 Demand sensing pros